Bend Ductless – Frequently Asked Question

 - Substantial savings on your utility bills.
 Because of their super high efficiencies, many homeowners report up to 40% savings on their energy bill.
 Ductless mini splits only heat or cool the area you want and not the area you don’t, whereas traditional methods of heating and cooling, like an AC or furnace heat or cool the entire home.

 - Ductless heat pumps offer a cleaner way to keep your home comfortable.
-Since a ductless system doesn’t fore air through your dirty duct work you always get pure, clean air.
+Since a ductless system doesn’t force air through your dirty duct work you always get pure, clean air.
 Bend ductless systems are no different then other ductless systems, but are great for people who have sensitivities, asthma or other allergies.

 - Two in one functionality!
 When you purchase a ductless unit you get the best of both worlds as you can heat and cool your home with one unit.
 It’s much more economical when compared to purchasing a furnace and an air conditioner.